 3. Use Clorox wipes or other cleaners that are known to kill the COVID-19 virus to wipe down commonly touched surfaces in your home.

-This includes cell phones, computer keyboards and mice, remote controls, doorknobs, tables and countertops, light switches, and any other surfaces or objects you or your loved ones touch often.
+This includes cell phones, laptops, computer keyboards and mice, remote controls, doorknobs, tables and countertops, light switches, toilet handles, and any other surfaces or objects you and your loved ones touch often.
 Check out these tips from the Centers for Disease Control on how to disinfect and sanitize your home, especially if you are living with someone who is sick.

 4. Wash your hands for at least 20-30 seconds every chance you get.